conal/denotational-hardware/Examples/Add/Fin.lagda.md

 ## Adding many numbers

 Next, let's extend our ambition from two summands (and carry-in) to any number of them, collected in a vector.
-To simplify matters, let's assume that vector is uniformly bounded, i.e., all addends other than carry-in have the same bound.
+To simplify matters, assume that vector is uniformly bounded, i.e., all addends other than carry-in have the same bound.

 ::: aside
 This assumption lets us use a uniform vector type (all elements having the same type and hence bound).